-This now abandoned town was founded in the 1870s in association with the Nuttallburg mine.
-The Chesapeake and Ohio Railroad was built through the New River Gorge, right by town, which contributed to the town's success in coal mining.
-Eventually, it was closed down in 1958, and the National Park Service acquired the ruins of the town.
+This now-abandoned town was founded in the 1870s in association with the Nuttallburg mine.
+The Chesapeake and Ohio Railroad was built through the New River Gorge, right by town, contributing to the town's success in coal mining.
+Eventually, it was closed down in 1958, and the National Park Service acquired the town's ruins.

 10. Terlingua, Texas

 Located near Big Bend State Park, Terlingua is one of the most well-known ghost towns in Texas.
-Today you can visit to see the original decaying buildings and mine shafts as well as stop by the revitalized saloon which is fully operational.
+Today you can visit to see the original decaying buildings and mine shafts as well as stop by the revitalized saloon, which is fully operational and ready for visitors.

 Back in the late 1700s, early Spanish settlers found gold in Nelson, calling the area El Dorado.
 A century later, a new group of prospectors came to town, many of which were Civil War deserters, leading to one of the greatest gold booms in the history of Nevada.
 It also turned the town into a violent death trap and epicenter for rampant crime, especially down in the Techatticup Mine.
 By 1945, all valuable minerals had been stripped from the mines, which, combined with some dangerous flash flooding, led to the townspeople's desertion of the town.
 Now it's a popular tourist destination, guaranteed to give you some creepy photos with its eerie abandoned buildings and old cars left behind.